 Systems that displace electricity or propane: $0.42 per estimated kWh displaced *** Note, funding has been exhausted in this category for SCE and PG&E

 Solar Pool heating: $5.00 per estimated therm displaced

 Santa Clara Water & Sewer - Solar Water Heating Program

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): In general, solar systems that produce more than a specified (usually small) amount of electricity can qualify for SRECs or similar performance-based incentives.
-SRECs and similar incentives are typically given at the state level.
-You can sell SRECs to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce over a specific (usually small) amount of electricity can qualify for SRECs or other similar performance-based incentives.
+SRECs and performance-based incentives in general are typically provided by your state government.
+When you receive an SREC, you can sell it to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC provides you with a tax credit for a set percentage of your solar system's cost.

 State & Local Solar Incentives